Fullmeals.

 Step 8: Knead the Roti Dough

 Flour your workbench generously.
-Scoop out the dough and knead it for a proper until it becomes very smooth and elastic.
+Scoop out the dough and it for a proper until it becomes very smooth and elastic.
 Add more flour if the dough becomes too sticky.

 Step 9: Rest the Roti Dough (First Rest)